A key step to take

 Some training ideas

 To work on your technique, skateboarding can be a good way to progress.
 However, you will need to have access to a skatepark nearby.
 Ramps such as half pipes and bowls are a good way to work on your leg muscle memory and proprioception.
-Building up speed in a ramp is similar to the pumping movement in surf foil (extension of the leg muscles in the curves when going up, flexion at the top of the ramp, then extension again in the curve when going down).
+Gaining speed on a ramp is similar to the pumping movement in surfing (extension of the leg muscles in the curves on the way up, flexion at the top of the ramp, then extension again in the curve on the way down).

 The best training remains the pumptrack which are concrete or asphalt tracks that are similar to BMX dirt racing track.
 Coordination between your front leg and your back leg is essential to build speed without pushing on the floor with your foot.
 Pumptracks are quite demanding muscularly and respiratorily and will also be the perfect work out.
 The effort is indeed very similar to that of a connection between two waves in surf foil.
-If you have a cruiser or surf skate type board it’s even better because they will provide more instability and make you work on your positioning in addition to your pumping technique.
+If you have a cruiser or surf skate board it’s even better as they will provide more instability and make you work on your placement as well as your pumping technique.

 The doc start and beach start, once mastered, will also be a good way to perfect your technique when the waves are not there!
 Find a dock or a pontoon close to your home and practice.
-The pontoon and beach departures are done with lower speeds than at the exit of a wave, so the technique becomes a little more complex but you know what they say « pump hard, play hard » right ?
+Departures from pontoons and beaches are done at slower speeds than when leaving a wave.
+The technique becomes a little more complex, but “hard training pumping, easy connection”!
 If you want to learn how to start from the beach, have a look at our article on the beach start technique.

-Physical training is an extremely wide and complex field.
+Physical training is an extremely broad and complex subject.
 This part would require a whole book to be really specific and complete.
-Even if pumping corresponds rather to a short and intense effort of lactic anaerobic type, endurance (aerobic metabolism) is not to be neglected to progress.
+Even if pumping corresponds to a short and intense effort of the anaerobic-lactic type, endurance (aerobic pathway) should not be neglected to progress.
 Moreover, working on your endurance will help you support longer sessions.
-The training must therefore be global and even if an activity always has a dominant energy metabolism, the objective is simply to give you here some keys and ideas to progress physically and specifically in your practice of surf foil.
+Even if pumping corresponds to a short and intense effort of the anaerobic-lactic type, endurance (aerobic pathway) should not be neglected to progress.

-If you are an « always on the move » kind of person, and you want to work more specifically on your respiratory capacity, the interval training in running or in any kind of endurance sports is a very good way to improve fast.
-If you have steps close to your home it is even better because it will also allow you to work on your amplitude.
+If you’re feeling restless and want to work more specifically on your breathing capacity, interval training (more commonly known as split training) in running is a very good way to progress quickly.
+It is best to use the stairs near your home as this will also allow you to work on your range of motion.

 No products were found matching your selection.